 Grand Lake is situated on Grand Lake which is the largest natural body of water in Colorado.
 The town started out supplying mine settlements.

 Another fine example of a military bridge.
-You can had more panels to increase the capacity of the bridge.
+You can add more panels to increase the capacity of the bridge.
 It was designed by a British hobbyist during WWII.

 The EMS in Grandy is ready for some backcountry operations.